History Array

 Reserved Fields

-The user fields and the reserved fields together make up the final history array returned by libEnsemble.
+User fields and reserved fields are combined together in the final History array returned by libEnsemble.

 gen_worker [int]: Worker that generated this entry